jsarnowski96/pysql-console/README.md

 <br />

 ## Known issues:
 - ~~problem with exiting the app due to credential variables not being removed from the memory.
-Ctrl+c forced exit required.~~ <- problem applied exclusively to Spyder environment and IPython console.
+Ctrl+c forced exit required.~~ <- <i>problem applied exclusively to Spyder environment and IPython console.</i>
 - `pyodbc` library's limitations prevents some of the tables from being processed (throws `DataError` exception) - most likely caused by boolean data type fields.
 - export does its job only partially since it replicates a single row N times instead of processing next rows.